wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/georeferencing-workflow.md

 Now it is time to create the shapefile

 1. Go to Layer -> Create Layer -> New Shapefile Layer...
 2. A menu will pop up.
 For geometry type, select Polygon.
-Save the location other than the hard drive of your computer.
+Save in a location **other than the hard drive of your computer**.
 Select OK.

 <img width="1289" height="676" alt="image" src="https://github.com/user-attachments/assets/ea72711a-f827-4f58-af14-8a581b9f4f01" />